BrunoGC13/Nexa/README.md

 # Nexa

-This is my project for managing todos and calendar events.
+This is my project for managing todos.
 This project is based on the NodeJS framework.

 ![Node.js](https://img.shields.io/badge/node.js-43853D?style=for-the-badge&logo=node.js&logoColor=white)